CNA Career Path: Ideas for Advancement

 Earn Additional CNA Certifications

 Obtaining an advanced nursing degree isn’t the only way to advance your CNA career path.
-There are additional CNA certifications that help you earn credentials and gain experience.
+There are additional certifications for CNA professionals that help you earn credentials and gain experience.
 Most certificates focus on a specific aspect of nursing practice.
 Generally, CNA certifications like the below lead to more job responsibility and, in most cases, higher income.
 What other certifications can a CNA get?
 Here are five good options:

 American Medical Technologist (AMT)